 Just past the park stands the beautiful Iglesia Copala, built in the 1740s and one of the oldest churches in Sinaloa.

 Although it’s been open to visitors until fairly recently, German let us know that it’s currently not safe to enter due to some needed repairs.
-But wandering around the building’s outside was still a treat, even just to admire its architecture, unique carvings, and the view to the lush valley below.
+But wandering around the building’s outside was still a treat, even just to admire its architecture, unique carvings, and the view of the lush valley below.

 Was our shore excursion to the Charming Villages of the Sierra Madre from Mazatlán worth it?